mulkatz/cap2cal/docs/onboarding-and-conditional-ui-implementation.md

 │      How It Works           │
 │                             │
 │  📷  1.
 Capture             │
-│      Photo any event poster │
+│      Photo anything with    │
+│      date info              │
 │                             │
 │  💡  2.
 Extract             │
 │      AI reads all details   │